jon-harper/E34M1/docs/modules/bottom.md

 **Description**

-This is a modified version of the stock EVA dual horns.
+This is a lightweight version of the stock EVA dual horns.
+These are recommended for nearly all configurations.

 [**Revision:**](#revision-history) v0.3